-- In a medium sized bowl, combine the cream cheese, garlic powder, salt, pepper, cheddar, bacon, and green onions.
+- In a medium-sized bowl, combine the cream cheese, garlic powder, salt, pepper, cheddar, bacon, and green onions.

-- Spoon the mixture evenly in the jalapeños and place on a baking sheet.
+- Spoon the mixture evenly in the jalapeños and place it on a baking sheet.
 Bake for 20 minutes or until the jalapeños are tender.